brithikshanv/TEXTAI/README.md

 - Install dependencies: `pip install -r requirements.txt`
 - Run the app: `streamlit run main.py`

-##  How to Contribute
+## Contributing

-### Focus Areas & Future Enhancements
-**Immediate Improvements Needed**
-- Improve handwritten text OCR accuracy
-- Enhance audio-text synchronization
-- Add EPUB file support

-**Planned Features**
-- Chrome extension for web article capture
-- Whisper integration for voice commands
-- Batch processing for multiple files
-- Domain-specific fine-tuned models

-### Submission Process
+I'm open to contributions — feel free to fork this repository or create a new feature branch. please,
-1. Create a new feature branch
+1. Fork the repository or create a new branch from `main`
-2. Make your changes
+2. Make your changes or improvements
-3. Run formatting checks
+3. Run linting/formatting if needed
-4. Push your branch
+4. Push to your branch
-5. Open a pull request with:
+5. Open a Pull Request with:
-   - Change description
+   - A clear description of the change
-   - Visual proof if applicable
+   - Visual proof (screenshots or screen recording) if applicable

-### Code Principles
-- Prioritize local processing
-- Use type annotations
-- Include tests for new features
+Please check out the [demo video](https://github.com/brithikshanv/TEXTAI/blob/main/TEXT%20AI%20DEMO.mp4) to understand how TextAI works.